Using a proper training collar will aid your dog’s ability to learn if the collar fits well and is used correctly.

-Good Dog collars are similar to the prong collar, except they are made of black plastic.
+Good Dog collars are similar to the prong collar, except they are black plastic.

 DO NOT use this kind of collar unless your dog has a proven high pain tolerance using a standard collar.
 The pinch collar can do more harm than good if used on a dog with a sensitive, laid-back personality.

 NOTE: When using a prong collar, it is recommended that you also use a slip collar.
 You should connect your leash to both of these.
 If your prong collar comes unlatched, you will still have control of your dog via the slip collar.

 Martingale collars, if used correctly, work similarly to a slip collar but look more like a prong collar.
 There isn’t a wrong side when putting this collar on—only the wrong size.
 Martingale collars are NEVER slipped over a dog’s head.
 If you can slip the collar over your dog’s head, the collar is too large.
 Instead, the collar should fit tightly with the chain taut.

 Although not a collar, it is also important to mention neck protectors.
 Neck protectors help prevent hair loss for fair-haired dogs such as the golden retriever, collie, or Irish setter.
 You can buy nylon latex neck protectors for your dog, or you can innovate.
 For small dogs, you can wear an old sock.
 For larger dogs, use a section of a worn-out pair of sweat pants.